 Year 1 Radiation Protection and Medical Effects, 6 credits Nuclide Production and Radiochemistry, 9 credits Detection Techniques and Dosimetry, 12 credits Good Manufacturing Practice, GMP, 6 credits Nuclide Diagnostics and Therapy, 12 credits Degree Project, 15 credits

 Year 2 Labelling Chemistry and Compound Development, 30 credits Degree Project, 30 credits

-Teaching is made up of scheduled lectures, laboratory exercises, seminars, problem-oriented group assignments, demonstrations and study visits.
+Teaching in the Master Programme in Medical Nuclide Techniques is made up of scheduled lectures, laboratory exercises, seminars, problem-oriented group assignments, demonstrations and study visits.
 The programme is given in Uppsala.

 All lectures are closely connected to current international research and include presentations of on-going research at the departments as well as instruction by invited scientists.
 The seminars are designed to develop the ability to understand, interpret and critically evaluate scientific literature.
 This also includes exercises in discussing results, choices of methods and summarising facts and hypotheses both orally and in writing.

 The increasing depth of theoretical knowledge is measured in the examination of course components.
 The ability to analyse, evaluate and draw conclusions from scientific data is judged in specific seminars and theoretical tasks.
 The curriculum requires full-time studies.
 Practical experience of experimental strategies and scientific problem solving are integrated as compulsory parts of the studies.
 Your creativity and problem-solving abilities will develop through in-depth assignments and the Master’s degree project.